mandober/rust-debrief/core/about-rust.md

 - Rust = Safety + Performance + Expressiveness + Control + Concurrency (- GC)
 - Rust is the only language that makes concurrent programming memory safe without GC, with performance rivaling that of C, C++
 - Rust is the only language that provides safety with expressiveness without sacrificing control or performance.

-- Low overhead, small runtime
-- Zero Cost Abstractions (ZCA)
-- Choose Your Guarantees (CYG)
-- Pay only what you use
-- Control AND safety: Provides maximum control while also providing maximum safety

 ## Features